3D printed lattice insoles: an end-2-end solution

 Material: Ultrasint® TPU01

 The foundation of any 3D printed object is the material it is made from.
-BASF Forward AM has developed a game-changing material in this regard - Ultrasint® TPU01.
+Forward AM has developed a game-changing material in this regard - Ultrasint® TPU01.
 This multi-purpose TPU powder is perfectly suited for the production of parts that require shock absorption, energy return, or flexibility.
 These properties make it an incredibly versatile material, capable of meeting the demands of various applications, from automotive components to customized footwear.

 More information on the settings and other technical details can be found in the technical datasheet: Ultrasint® TPU01 Technical Datasheet.

-Material powder BASF ULTRASINT® TPU01 material
+Material powder ULTRASINT® TPU01 material

 Printer Specifications